Course quality standards for online courses (iCourses and oCourses)

 -

-Course & faculty information, learning objectives, text and other required materials, course access, computer and technology requirements, student success, grading and procedure, submitting assignments, late or missed assignments, communication with the instructor, ASU course policies, academic integrity and copyright, accessibility statements, and syllabus disclaimer
+Course & faculty information, learning objectives, text and other required materials, course access, computer and technology requirements, student success, grading and procedure, submitting assignments, late or missed assignments, communication with the instructor, ASU course policies, generative AI policy, academic integrity policy and copyright, accessibility statements, and syllabus disclaimer

 -